• Skip to primary navigation

 Combine all the glaze ingredients in a bowl and use a whisk to combine.

-Immediately put the donut, wet glaze side up, on a cooling rack with wax paper or baking sheet underneath.
-The glaze will drip so the wax paper is to lessen the mess on your counter.
+Immediately put the donut, wet glaze side up, on the cooling rack with wax paper or baking sheet underneath.
+Let it dry completely.

-Take one donut and dip the unglazed top of it in the glaze.
-Do it quickly, you don't want it submerged too long but you do want the entire donut coated.
+Take one donut and dip the top of it in the glaze.

 Expert Baking Tips